 A clear liquid diet allows for healing time and to make sure that your body can tolerate anything by mouth.
 This phase takes a minimum of two days after your operation.
 At first, take liquids every half hour – about two ounces at a time.
 Then gradually increase your intake of liquids to six to eight ounces every hour.
 Drink very slowly and refrain from gulping.

-The Goal in Phase one is to stay hydrated – you want to consume a minimum of 48 ounces of fluids, optimal goal 64 ounces.
+The Goal in Phase one is to stay hydrated – you want to consume a minimum of 48 ounces of fluids, top goal 64 ounces.

 Things to Note: